Stencyl/stencylpedia/chapter-b/pencyl.md

 Type | Supported? | Comments
 --- | --- | ---
-**Native** | No | Saves under the extention .ie which can't be opened by most programsm if not all.
+**Native** | No | Saves under the extention .ie, which most, if not all, programs are unable to open.
 Don't use this one.
 **JPEG** | Yes | Does not support transparency.
 **GIF** | Yes | Allows transparency and is good with solid colored images **PNG** | Yes | **The best for transparency and arguably the best format for sprite work.**